BROJ

 GEORGIE

 Young American spy.
-Naive but stubbornly ambitious, charming, dangerous in his good intentions.
+Naive but stubbornly ambitious, opportunistic, charming and dangerous in her good intentions.

 Growing up with stories of displaced Macedonian children, I learned that identity is not simply inherited; it is negotiated, stolen, erased, repurposed, and sometimes violently reclaimed.
 These children survived not only war, but an entire bureaucracy engineered to strip them of language, culture, and memory.